 Texas Style Smoked Brisket Smoking Tips

-Another tip is there is no exact temperature that a brisket is magically done at.
-I would say that somewhere between 200-210 degrees F. Internal is the range to look for but depending on the brisket the range could be higher or lower.
+Another tip is there is no exact temperature that brisket is magically done at.
+I would say that somewhere between 200-210 degrees F. Internal is the range to look for, but depending on the brisket, the range could be higher or lower.

 Resting the brisket will make sure that the juices in the brisket have time to redistribute into the meat and not just pour out onto the cutting board.

-If you already wrapped the brisket I will rewrap with fresh butcher paper once it’s fully cooked.
+If you already wrapped the brisket, I will rewrap it with fresh butcher paper once it’s fully cooked.